pricecurrent/laravel-eloquent-filters/README.md

 composer require pricecurrent/laravel-eloquent-filters
 ```

-You can publish and run the migrations with:

 ## Usage

 This package gives you fine-grained control over how you may go about filtering your Eloquent Models.